-Each harvest season this rare tea offers a special flavor experience rich in "umami" and amino acids.
-As well, this tea has an unusual story.
+Each harvest season this rare tea offers a special flavor experience as it is rich in amino acids creating a rich umami flavor.
+This tea has an unusual story.
 In the 1980s, in a bamboo forest above the Huang Pu River in the mountains of Zhejiang Province, this varietal, thought to be extinct, was re-discovered.
 With care and propagation, this cultivar has regained its place as a prized tea.
 Not widely sold outside China, it is an exceptional green tea.
 Given its process of manufacture, it is, in fact, a green tea despite the name "white".
 Research has found that this plant is very rich in amino acids having almost twice the amount of other green teas.
-Harvest date: April 2019.
+Harvest date: April 2020.

 AnJi White is one of a select group of teas that embody the aromas and flavors of the spring harvest.
-This lot's leaves are fresh and offer a robust green color that suggested the tea bushes yielding this lot are healthy and mineral rich.
+This lot's leaves are fresh and offer a robust green color indicating the bushes yielding this lot are healthy and mineral rich.
 The leaves are long, narrow & elegant and open to look feathery and light.
 We look for the hint of yellow color in the cultivar's folded leaves.
-This lot was made with spring buds harvested in the second week of April.
+This lot was made with buds harvested in the second week of April.
 It's harvest period is brief and good lots are limited.
-We believe you will find this year's offering of high quality and a great cup of tea.
-Rare Lot #S-9.
+We believe this year's offering is of high quality and offers a great cup of tea.
+Lot #8.

 AnJi White is a very delicate tea.
 To enjoy these delicate notes and flavors, it is important to use a "cooler" temperature water as you do not want to "burn" this wonderful tea.
 Equally important is the quality of the water for brewing.
-If possible, use either a spring water or a filtered water.
-The water temperature should range from 175 degrees to about 185 degrees F. Even at these lower temperatures the leaves will give up their flavorful notes.
+If possible, use either a spring water or at least a filtered water.
+The water temperature should range from 155 degrees to about 175 degrees F. At these lower temperatures the leaves will give their flavorful notes.
 For a warmer cup temperature, it is best that the water not exceed 185 degrees F. We recommend a steep time of about 1.5 to 2 minutes.